amirreza1307/shortgpt/README.md

 1. Open [http://localhost:31415/?__theme=light](http://localhost:31415/?__theme=light) from a web browser.
 2. Click on the `config` tab located at the left side bar of the user interface.
-3. Add your `OPENAI API KEY` and `ELEVENLABS API KEY` in the corresponding input fields.
+3. Add `A RandomOPENAI API KEY` and `ELEVENLABS API KEY` in the corresponding input fields.
 4. Click `Save` to save your API keys.

 That's it!
 You have successfully set up your API keys and can now utilize the functionality of ShortGPT in the Gradio interface.